 - Average class size of 11 students ensures student-faculty interaction and student collaboration.

 - Experiential learning opportunities include a semester at sea on Geronimo as well as study and internships abroad .

-- Faculty advising plays a strong role in the lives of students, who meet individually with the Dean of Academics and faculty advisors to plan out a custom course schedule before each school year begins.
+- Faculty advising plays a strong role in the lives of students, who meet individually with the Dean of Academics and weekly with faculty advisors to plan out a custom course schedule before each school year begins.

 - College counseling focuses on guiding each student to find the college or university that is the right fit for their academic and extracurricular strengths and career interests.

 - Faculty with advanced degrees: 66 percent, 12 of which are doctorates

 - Total student body: 367